luau-lang/luau/docs/_posts/2022-01-27-luau-recap-january-2022.md

 ## Linter improvements

-`table.create(N, {})` will now produce a static analysis warning since the element is going to be shared for all table entries
+`table.create(N, {})` will now produce a static analysis warning since the element is going to be shared for all table entries.

 ## Error reporting improvements